When the Rain Stops Falling: Premiere and production history

 The play was commissioned and originally produced by Brink Productions in Adelaide, South Australia, developed in collaboration with contemporary artist and designer, Hossein Valamanesh.

 When Rain the Stops Falling was first performed at the Scott Theatre, University of Adelaide, on 28 February 2008.
 Directed by Chris Drummond, the production was co-presented by Brink Productions, the 2008 Adelaide Festival of Arts and the State Theatre Company of South Australia.

 Australian productions have also taken place in Brisbane, Alice Springs, Cairns, Sydney and Perth.

 The play premiered in Europe at the Almeida Theatre, London, on 15 May 2009.
 This production was directed by Michael Attenborough and designed by Miriam Buether.

 In the United States, the play premiered at the Lincoln Center Theater, New York in March 2010 and was directed by David Cromer.

 In New Zealand, the Silo Theatre-produced drama premiered at the Herald Theatre, Auckland, in June 2010.

 The Canadian premiere was presented at the Shaw Festival in Niagara-on-the-Lake, Canada.
-The show was directed by renowned Canadian director Peter Hinton to critical acclaim.
+The show was directed by renowned Canadian director Peter Hinton-Davis to critical acclaim.

 The play’s development was supported by the Australia Council's New Australian Stories Initiative, Arts South Australia's Major Commissions, the Pratt Foundation and Brink Production’s Principal Benefactor Maureen Ritchie.